saranya515/Api-python/README.md

         false : create aggregate table first and then insert/update data. <br />

 ##Clicks to install matching
-###On production for every installs , the developer api is called with, <br />
+###On production for every installs , the developer api is called with,
     ip-address, user agent, installation date, device id.
-Here all the details are hardcoded.<br />
+    Here all the details are hardcoded.
 1. check registration table for device id, if there device is already registered, skip entire process.
 2. else